-Although our face-to-face programming is temporarily on hold, Oregon Humanities remains committed to offering opportunities for people to talk, listen, and learn.
-We’re hosting virtual conversations with communities around the state each Tuesday evening.
+We’re hosting virtual conversations with people across the state on Tuesday evenings.
 Our aim is to create spaces, in this physically separated moment, for Oregonians to gather, connect, reflect, and talk with one another.

 We know that COVID-19 affects individuals and communities differently, so we’re working with our facilitators to develop online conversations that are relevant and responsive.
 Each week, we will present opportunities to join a conversation on a particular topic, to reflect on and share your experience, to listen to others, and to stay connected during this time of uncertainty and change.